poetic/react-super-components/docs/image.md

  *
  * Props:
  * - src (required)
- * - loadingSrc
+ * - loadingSrc (image src or hex color)
- * - loadingComponent (loadingComponent takes precedence over loadingSrc)
+ * - errorFallback (image src or hex color)
- * - errorSrc
+ * - animation (specify animation stack animation type)
- * - errorComponent (errorComponent takes precedence over errorSrc) *
+ * - imageDidLoad (function to be called when image loads)
- * Other props will be pass to the html native img commponent,
+ * - lazy (boolean - in-view lazy loading)
- * loadingComponent and errorComponent.
+ * - blurUp (boolean - cloudinary URLs only - enables blur-up loading)
  *
- * When error happens, an error prop will be passed to errorComponent.
+ * Other props will be pass to the html native img commponent, *
  *
  * NOTE: Using 'width' and 'height' in style is highly recommanded.
  */